 Physical Damage

-Damage to video tapes in the form of physical damage is probably the most common types of damage we see.
-This ranges from snapped tape, to broken shell casing, and everything in between.
+At DVD Your Memories, we have a tape repair service.
+By far the most common type of damage we end up repairing is physical damage.
+We see everything from snapped tape, to broken shell casing, and everything in between.
 In these cases, generally the “guts” of the tape are all fine, they just need to be replaced in a new shell or re-spliced together.
+If you want to repair it yourself, here’s a guide.
+If you want us to repair it for you, we have locations in Los Angeles, Orange County, San Diego, and the South Bay.

-If you’re looking to repair your own VHS tapes, the video below details all of the steps.
+If you’re looking to repair your own tapes, the video below details all of the steps.

 1 Response